rneha725/leetcode/Algorithms/Dynamic Programming.md

 ## 4. **Knapsack / Subset DP**

+- For seeing the clashes in DP overlaps, see if in tabulation you can land on to same key again, how would you select one over another.
 **Definition**
 Pick items under constraints to maximize/minimize.
 Examples: 0/1 knapsack, subset sum, partition problem.